coast-framework/coast/docs/Installation.md

 Make sure to add the `/usr/local/bin` directory to your `$PATH`.

-Once installed, you can use the `coast new` command to create fresh installations of Coast.
+Once installed, you can use the `coast new` command to create new Coast apps.

 For example, to create a new application called `zero`, simply: